 Table of Contents

-Preface -- 1.
-Introduction: A Framework for Analysis -- Part 1 At the Crossroads -- 2.
-The Syrian Coup d'Etat of February 1966: A Turning Point? -- 3.
-The Lingering Debate -- Part 2 Divergences Intensify within the Framework of Involvement -- 4.
-Debate over Problems of Conflict and Settlement -- 5.
-Doctrine versus Pragmatism: Attitudes toward the "Progressive" Arab Regimes -- Part 3 Convergence and Polarization within the Soviet Leadership -- 6.
-From Involvement to Commitment: Debate and Decision -- 7.
-The Trade Union Organ: A Case Study in Dissent -- 8.
-Epilogue: The Soviet Military as the Chief Proponent of a Forward Policy in the Arab East -- 9.
-Divergences between Institutions or within Institutions? -- 10.
-Toward a New Model of Soviet Decision Making -- Notes.
+Preface -- Introduction -- At the Crossroads -- The Syrian Coup d’Etat of February 1966 -- The Lingering Debate -- Divergences Intensify within the Framework of Involvement -- Debate over Problems of Conflict and Settlement -- Doctrine versus Pragmatism -- Convergence and Polarization within the Soviet Leadership -- From Involvement to Commitment -- The Trade Union Organ -- Epilogue -- Divergences between Institutions or within Institutions? -- Toward A New Model of Soviet Decision Making

 Ilana Kass is an analyst with the Soviet and East European Research Center of the Hebrew University, Jerusalem, and a research fellow at the Davis Institute of International Relations.
 Dr. Kass is editor of a bimonthly bulletin on the Soviet Union and the Arab-Israeli conflict, and her articles on the Soviet Union and the Middle East have appeared in Soviet Union, Ost Europa, and Soviet Studies.